-The guarantor Bureau shall pay the amount claimed within one month of the date of the guarantee call.
-To avoid double payment it would be advisable for the guarantor Bureau to inform its member of the payment it has made under the guarantee.
+The guaranteeing Bureau shall pay the amount claimed within one month of the date of the guarantee call.
+The amount to be paid is the sum specified in accordance with Article 5.1, increased by the late interest accrued until the date of issue of the guarantee call.
+To avoid double payment it would be advisable for the guaranteeing Bureau to inform its member of the payment it has made under the guarantee.
 Thereafter, the insurer owing the initial reimbursement will have to settle payment of the amount claimed with its own Bureau.

-If payment is not made by the guarantor Bureau within the period of one month, late interest at 12% per annum shall automatically become due by rights from the guarantor Bureau without any further reminder.
+If payment is not made by the guaranteeing Bureau within the period of one month, late interest at 12% per annum shall automatically become due by rights from the guaranteeing Bureau without any further reminder.
 This interest shall run from the date of the guarantee call to the date of receipt of the remittance by the bank of the beneficiary.

-No minimum amount of late interest is provided bellow which no demand could be addressed to the debtor.
-Bureaux which address demands for late interest are however invited to find an appropriate approach, bearing in mind that the aim of this disposition is not to be used for insignificant amounts.
-Regarding the debtor Bureaux, they are asked to fully reimburse the amounts claims and within the given timeframe38.
+Late interest is payable no matter how small the amount.
+Bureaux which address demands for late interest are however invited to find an appropriate approach, bearing in mind that the aim of this provision is not to be used for insignificant amounts.
+Regarding the guaranteeing Bureaux, they are asked to fully reimburse the amounts claimed and within the given timeframe69.